📞 (951) 503-0206

 Fallbrook isn't like Murrieta or Temecula—it's an agricultural community first.
 The avocado and citrus groves that blanket the hillsides along Stage Coach Lane, Reche Road, and De Luz Road aren't just scenery; they're vast, permanent pest habitat.
 Every grove supports roof rat populations fed by fallen fruit.
 Every irrigation system sustains Argentine ant super-colonies.
 Every tree canopy shelters spiders, wasps, and dozens of other species.

 For Fallbrook homeowners, this means pest pressure originates from the landscape itself, not just from neighbors or construction.
-A home surrounded by producing groves will experience persistent rodent, ant, and insect pressure regardless of how clean and well-maintained the property is.
+A home surrounded by producing groves will experience persistent pest, ant, and insect pressure regardless of how clean and well-maintained the property is.
 The pests aren't coming from your home—they're coming from the acres of habitat next door.

 🚨 Avocado Lace Bug and the Pest Cascade